 BestChampagne:Mr BAIJOT, how did you start working in the champagne world?

 Philippe BAIJOT: I am not from the Champagne region and I don’t have any family background in the champagne industry.
-I came to the Champagne region out of passion.
+I came to the champagne business out of passion.

 When I finished my studies in Reims, I discovered champagne through friends whose parents were working in this industry.
 I thought it was wonderful!
 I also love the product and sales.